-If you plan to teach in public schools, you'll need to obtain a license.
+If you plan to teach in Illinois public schools, you'll need to obtain a Professional Educator License (PEL).

 To see how our candidates are performing, please see Candidate Performance Data.